wangwanlu09/TradeSense_AiTradeAgent/README.md

 Imagine opening your dashboard and instantly understanding the market mood, key opportunities, and smart strategies—all backed by real-time data and intelligent recommendations.
 With TradeSense, trading becomes more informed, focused, and accessible.

+### The Problem:

+- **Too Much Noise**: Investors are overwhelmed by fragmented news sources and conflicting signals.
+- **Lack of Personalization**: Most tools don’t adapt to individual risk preferences or investment styles.
+- **Outdated Tools**: Traditional market analysis is slow and reactive, not predictive.

 ## Features